 It all comes down to checks and balances: understand what other commitments you need to prioritize, and pay attention to how your mind and body feel as you watch.
 Your brain is a muscle, so as with any period of prolonged activity where a muscle is engaged, you can get fatigued.
 This is why people often complain of feeling physically exhausted after sitting on the couch and watching all day.
 There’s also a period of anxiety that happens after binge-watching because you get a lot of sensory exposure from the content, as well as light exposure from the TV or device on which you are watching.
 Because of these physical and mental exhaustion factors, a proper period of recuperation may be necessary, which is why you may find it’s best to binge-watch later in the day when you’re looking to wind down.

 And do monitor what you watch, as content matters – research shows that what you watch influences your state of mind.
 For example, binge-watching graphic dramas and horror can desensitize you to everyday life.
-So, mix in a little Great British Bake Off with your Stranger Things for better brain health.
+So, mix in a little Great British Bake Off with your The Last of Us for better brain health.

 Interested in finding out just how much time you’re spending on your favorite series?
 Visit this online binge-watching time tracking tool.
 You may be surprised.